 Text as research data

-On this page, you will find information that applies to text-based research.
-It begins with four case studies of text-based research and research-related activities.
-These case studies are based on interviews with researchers and staff at a number of institutions with significant experience of working with text.
-The case studies are presented both as written text and in video format.
-The content is the same in both formats.
+This page presents information relevant to text-based research.
+It begins with four case studies illustrating different types of text-based research and research-related activities.
+These case studies are based on interviews with researchers and staff at a number of institutions with extensive experience of working with text.
+Each case study is available both as written text and as a video; the content is the same in both formats.
 Note that the case studies are in Swedish.
-Following the case studies is an overview of metadata requirements for text-based research.
-At the bottom of the page, you will find additional information about file formats, data types, and software, complementing what is described in the case studies.

 Case studies